jhu-ep-coursera/fullstack-course4/README.md

 ### Github commands:
 Command      | Description
 ------------ | -------------
-git branch -v -a|Lists all branches in your repository.
-Asterisk next to current branch you are working on. git branch testing|Create testing branch. git checkout testing|Switch to testing branch. git branch -b testing|Create and switch to testing branch. git commit -m "Some changes"|Commit changes with comments to current working branch. git checkout master|Checkout the master trunk. git branch -d testing|Remove the testing branch. git branch -D testing|Force remove testing branch. git status|Get the status of files in the current repo.
+git add . |Add all changes to all files at your current working directory location.
+Must be a git project. git branch -v -a|Lists all branches in your repository.
+Asterisk next to current branch you are working on. git branch testing|Create testing branch. git branch -b testing|Create and switch to testing branch. git branch -d testing|Remove the testing branch. git branch -D testing|Force remove testing branch. git checkout testing|Switch to testing branch. git commit -m "Some changes"|Commit changes with comments to current working branch. git commit -am "Some changes"|Add all changes to all files and commit changes to current working branch. git checkout master|Checkout the master trunk. git push origin master|Push your committed changes up to your master branch. 'master' may be subsituted for another branch. git status|Get the status of files in the current repo.